-You'll be handed a temporary license until your permanent license arrives in the mail within two weeks.
+You'll be handed a temporary license until your permanent license arrives in the mail.

 Though not mandatory, taking a supplemental traffic school course every few years will keep your driving skills sharp and, depending on your carrier, lower your insurance rates.